xlanor/hummingbird/README.md

 most macOS versions out of the box.

 ## Building
+For more detailed instructions, see the [Building](docs/building.md) documentation.

 ```sh
 # install relevant devel packages for xcb-common, x11, wayland, openssl, and pulseaudio if on Linux
 git clone https://github.com/143mailliw/hummingbird